AdyKalra/TestingToolsviaTestPyramid/AutomatedGUITests.md

 * Mailosaur - Mailosaur allows you to automate tests involving email.
 Allowing you to perform end-to-end automated and functional email testing. https://github.com/mailosaur/mailosaur-python

+* Winium.Desktop is Selenium Remote WebDriver implementation for automated testing of Windows application based on WinFroms and WPF platforms. https://github.com/2gis/Winium.Desktop/

+* PyAutoGUI - A cross-platform module for GUI automation for human beings.
+Control the keyboard and mouse from a Python script.https://pypi.python.org/pypi/PyAutoGUI

+* robotframework-autoitlibrary - AutoItLibrary is a Python keyword library that extends Robot Framework by providing keywords based on the COM interface to AutoIt, a freeware tool for automating the Windows GUI. https://code.google.com/archive/p/robotframework-autoitlibrary/

+* autopy - A simple, cross-platform GUI automation toolkit for Python. http://www.autopy.org https://github.com/msanders/autopy

+* UISoup  - This library supports UI-related testing using Python on Windows and Mac OS.
+(Only Python x86 is supported)

+* Pywinauto - pywinauto is a GUI automation library written in pure Python and well developed for Windows GUI.
+At its simplest it allows you to send mouse and keyboard actions to dialogs and controls on both Windows and Linux, while more complex text-based actions are supported on Windows only so far (Linux AT-SPI support is under development). http://pywinauto.github.io/

+* Sikuli  - SikuliX automates anything you see on the screen of your desktop computer running Windows, Mac or some Linux/Unix.
+It uses image recognition powered by OpenCV to identify and control GUI components.
+This is handy in cases when there is no easy access to a GUI's internals or the source code of the application or web page you want to act on.

 ### Ruby
 *